tombola/taskplanner_django/docs/implementation.md

 **TaskGroupCreationForm**
 - `task_group_template`: ModelChoiceField to select template
+- `description`: Optional textarea for additional description (can use tokens).
+Appended to site and template descriptions
 - Dynamically generates fields based on tokens from TaskPlannerSettings (site-wide)
 - When `template_id` and `site` are provided:
   - Pre-populates the `task_group_template` field with the specified template